Back to school: Los Angeles teachers return to work after six-day strike

 By Alex Dobuzinskis

-LOS ANGELES (Reuters) - Thousands of teachers in Los Angeles returned to the job on Wednesday, fresh off a six-day strike against the nation's second largest school district that disrupted the education of half a million students.
+LOS ANGELES (Reuters) - Thousands of teachers in Los Angeles returned to the job on Wednesday, fresh off a six-day strike against the second-largest U.S. school district that disrupted the education of half a million students.

-Rank and file members of United Teachers Los Angeles voted overwhelmingly late on Tuesday to approve a 3-1/2 year contract agreement that the union and school district had reached before dawn that day, union officials said.
+Rank-and-file members of United Teachers Los Angeles voted overwhelmingly late on Tuesday to approve a 3-1/2-year contract agreement the union and school district had reached before dawn that day, union officials said.

 The agreement gave teachers an immediate pay raise of 6 percent, slightly less than the 6.5 percent they had sought.

-It also included provisions for reducing class sizes and hiring more nurses, librarians and counselors, acceding to many of the union's other demands for improving classroom conditions that all sides in the labor dispute agreed have suffered from decades of underfunding.
+It also included provisions to reduce class sizes and hire more nurses, librarians and counselors, acceding to many of the union's other demands for improving classroom conditions that all sides in the labor dispute agreed have suffered from decades of underfunding.

-The Los Angeles Unified School District kept schools open during the strike, staffing them with substitute teachers and support staff to supervise students.
-Attendance at schools dropped, according to the district.
+The Los Angeles Unified School District kept schools open during the strike by its more than 30,000 teachers, staffing campuses with substitute teachers and support staff to supervise students.

-Students were ready to return to normal, Kelly Maloney, who teaches English at a downtown Los Angeles high school, told local television station KTLA.
+Students wanted to return to normal, Kelly Maloney, who teaches English at a downtown Los Angeles high school, told local television station KTLA.

 "They're bored," Maloney said of his students, according to KTLA.
 "Going back is going to be a big transition for everyone - students, administrators, teachers."